| The Roads: |

 |

-About 1952, US 70-A west was rerouted at Bethesda to use Miami Blvd to US 70, then duplex with US 70, then replace US 70 along Holloway west into Durham, south on Roxboro, west on Pettigrew, west on Chapel Hill St, north on Duke St, then northwest on Main, north on 9th, then west on Hillsborough Rd.
+About 1952, US 70-A west was rerouted at Bethesda to use Miami Blvd to US 70, then duplex with US 70, then replace US 70 along Holloway west into Durham, then used Roxboro/Pettigrew/Chapel Hill St/Duke St/Main/9th/Hillsborough Rd.
 US 70-A also continued on Bennett Memorial Drive before finally terminating at US 70.
 Angier St into Durham became unnumbered.

 US 70 rerouted in downtown Durham, 1948-52